CityofToronto/bdit_data-sources/collisions/GettingStarted.md

 ## Geospatial Transformations of Collisions

-`collisions.events` includes a `geom` column (SRID 4326) based off of the `latitude` and `longitude` columns.
+`collisions_replicator.events` includes a `geom` column (SRID 4326) based off of the `latitude` and `longitude` columns.
 No attempt has been made to clean bad lon-lats (in particular, those where `latitude` or `longitude` are close to zero, rather than 43 and -79, respectively), so they'll need to be cleaned either by removing latitudes and longitudes nowhere near Toronto, or by joining with another geometry.
 The latter is often done for data requests.

 Let's say we wanted to associate all 2015-2019 inclusive collisions that occurred along Yonge St. between Bloor and Dundas.
 We can generate a street geometry using the `gis.text_to_centreline_geom` function (documented [here](https://github.com/CityofToronto/bdit_data-sources/tree/master/gis/text_to_centreline)), and then buffer the geometry to spatially join with the collisions.